lmanul/whylinuxisbetter/_posts/2017-01-01-virtual_desktops.md

 ---
 lang: en
-title: Too many windows?
-Use workspaces.
+title: "Too many windows?
+Use workspaces."
 ---

 I never was a Windows user and there is something I just cannot